ultramodern/logo/README.md

     npm run serve

 This starts a server at `localhost:8000`.
-Watchify will compile `main.coffee` in the site directory into `build.js` which has all its dependencies resolved and is ready to Run in the browser.
+Watchify will compile `main.coffee` in the site directory into `build.js` which has all its dependencies resolved and is ready to run in the browser.
 Jade will watch and pick up changes to .jade files.

 After you've pushed up the changes run